rockerbacon/modorganizer2-linux-installer/.github/ISSUE_TEMPLATE/feature-request.md

----
 name: Feature Request
 about: Suggest an idea for this project
-title: "[FEAT REQ]"
+title: "[Feature]: "
-labels: enhancement
+labels: ['enhancement']
 assignees: Furglitch

----

-## Feature Request
+body:
+  - type: markdown
+    attributes:

-If this request is for support of a certain game, please use the Game Request template.
+      value: 'If this request is for support of a certain game, please use the Game Request form.'

-**Description:**
-A clear and concise description of the feature request.

-**Proposal:**
-A clear and concise description of what you want to happen.

-**Examples:**
+  - type: textarea
+    id: description
+    attributes:
+      label: Description
+      placeholder: Describe the feature you'd like
+    validations:
+      required: true
+  - type: textarea
+    id: proposal
+    attributes:
+      label: How should we implement this?
+  - type: text area
+    id: examples
+    attributes:
+      label: Examples
-Links to other projects that have a similar feature to what you're requesting
+      placeholder: Are there any other projects that have similar functionality?

-**Alternatives:**
-A clear and concise description of any alternative solutions or features you've considered.
+  - type: text area
+    id: alternatives
+    attributes:
+      label: Alternatives
+      placeholder: If implementing this isn't possible, is there any alternatives you'd like to suggest?
+  - type: checkboxes
+    id: related-issue
+    attributes:

-- [ ] _Is this related to a problem?_
+      label: Is this feature related to an issue?

----
+      description: If yes, please reference the issue in the 'Additional Info' section.
+      options:
+        - label: Yes
+        - label: No
+    validations:
+      required: true
+  - type: textarea
+    id: misc
+    attributes:

-### Additional Information:
+      label: Additional Notes
+      description: Anything else you want to add?